donkirkby/chess-kit/raw_rules/rules.md

 White discarded on the previous turn.
 It also shows the back of White's hand and each player's stack of available checkers.

-Black **moves** the knight to e4, and captures a black checker.
+Black **moves** the knight to e4, and captures a pawn plus a black checker.
 The knight is now carrying a bucket of tar.

     r n b q k b . r
     p p p p p . p p